What do you do when someone says they love you, but can’t stay? Understanding how to rebuild trust in a marriage can be a crucial step forward.

 It’s the sign she cares deeply.

-When you honor it, rather than fight it, you begin to rebuild emotional safety.
+When you honour it, rather than fight it, you begin to rebuild emotional safety.

 She Will Feel Safer Alone… Until You Show Her Something Different